AYLIEN/aylien_textapi_php/README.md

 Installation
 ============

-To install, simply added it to your `composer.json`:
+To install, simply add it to your `composer.json`:

 ```json
 {